 - Don’t trust a website because it has a seal or logo.
 Always do your own research to determine whether or not a website is legitimate.

 Many people don’t think about unclaimed assets until they start their search, but it’s never too early to start planning for your financial future.

 Having a will in place allows you to make sure that your unclaimed assets go to the people you want to receive them.

 A will makes sure that your assets are distributed according to the terms you set out in your will, which may be different than the terms set out by the state.
 A will also allows you to leave an inheritance to your loved ones, even if you don’t have unclaimed assets.

 While it’s impossible to know whether or not you have unclaimed assets, it’s up to you to decide who should receive your assets if you have them.

 Finding and claiming unclaimed assets can be a great way to supplement your income.

-These assets may not have been easily accessible in the past, but thanks to the internet, you can now find and claim unclaimed assets with ease.
+These assets may not have been easily accessible in the past, but thanks to the internet, you can now find and claim unclaimed assets from your computer or mobile device.

-The best way to start your search for unclaimed assets is to determine what types of assets you are looking for.
+The first step in starting your search for unclaimed assets is to determine what types of assets you are looking for.